 The Company's principal liquidity and capital requirements are new restaurants, existing restaurant capital investments (remodels and maintenance), interest payments on its debt, lease obligations and working capital and general corporate needs.
-At March 30, 2022, the Company's total debt was \$40.0 million.
+At June 29, 2022, the Company's total debt was \$40.0 million.
 The Company's ability to make payments on its indebtedness and to fund planned capital expenditures depends on available cash and its ability to generate adequate cash flows in the future, which, to a certain extent, is subject to general economic, financial, competitive, legislative, regulatory, and other factors that are beyond the Company's control.
-Based on current operations, the Company believes that its cash flow from operations and available cash of \$25.5 million at March 30, 2022 will be adequate to meet the Company's liquidity needs for the next twelve months from the date of filing of these condensed consolidated financial statements.
-However, depending on the severity and longevity of the COVID-19 pandemic, the Company's financial performance and liquidity could be further impacted and could impact the Company's ability to meet certain covenants required in its 2018 Credit Agreement (as defined below), specifically the lease-adjusted coverage ratio and fixed-charge coverage ratio.
+Based on current operations, the Company believes that its cash flow from operations and available cash of \$34.3 million at June 29, 2022 will be adequate to meet the Company's liquidity needs for the next twelve months from the date of filing of these condensed consolidated financial statements.